New Denver: History

 New Denver was an early service center for mines and the nearby mining towns.
-A landing on the lake, the stage ran every two days to Nakusp, and four days to Nelson.
+It could be reached by boat, and a stagecoach ran every two days to Nakusp, and every four days to Nelson.
 In 1895, Denver Canyon became a stop on the former Nakusp and Slocan Railway.
 The settlement was incorporated as a village in 1929.
 After the decline in mining, forestry became the economic base, and tourism in more recent times.

 Japanese internment during World War II

-One of the nine West Kootenay internment centres for Japanese Canadians during World War II, following their removal from the BC Coast, by 1942, the camp held 1,505 Japanese Canadians, who built 275 shacks in a fruit grove known as the "Orchard."
+One of nine West Kootenay internment centres for Japanese Canadians during World War II (following removal from the BC Coast), by 1942 the camp held 1,505 Japanese Canadians, who built 275 shacks in a fruit grove known as the "Orchard."
 Other internment centres in the Slocan region were nearby at Slocan City, Lemon Creek, Rosebery, Kaslo and Sandon.

 New Denver's Nikkei Internment Memorial Centre is dedicated to the history of the 27,000 interned Japanese Canadians, and is a National Historic Site.